 A period is also known as menstruation.
-This is when once a month a woman drops the uterine lining, or lining of the uterus or womb.
+This is when once a month a woman drops the uterine lining or lining or womb or uterus.
 The blood flows from the uterus via a narrow opening in the cervix.
 Then it leaves the body via the vagina.
 Usually, a menstrual period will last for 3-5 days.
 Sometimes even for a week.
 The length and flow will depend on a woman and may change throughout a woman’s life.
-Women experience troughly 450 periods during their lifetime.
+Women experience roughly 450 periods during their lifetime.

 Others will experience a period that lasts from three to eight days, but the normal is between four or five days.
 Your monthly period is part of your menstrual cycle.
 Your period starts on the first day of bleeding.
 It ends the day before your next period begins.
 The average cycle is 28-32 days, but it may be shorter or longer depending on the woman.

 Unfortunately, menstrual severe problems may also occur.
-A period that is too heavy, too light, or the complete missing of a cycle can be referred to other issues.
-This refers to and contributes to an abnormal menstrual cycle.
-It’s important to monitor your body.
-Talk to your doctor if you notice any significant changes to your menstrual cycle.
+A period that is too heavy, too light or the complete missing of a cycle can be referred to other issues.
+This refers to and contributes to menstrual cycles that are abnormal.
+Monitoring your body is essential.

-Premenstrual Syndrome: PMS can occur one to two weeks before the period begins.
-An extended period of physical and emotional symptoms some women will suffer.
-Some will experience several different symptoms or even none at all.
+Premenstrual Syndrome: PMS can occur 1 to 2 weeks before the period begins.
+An extended period ofemotional and physical symptoms some women will suffer.
+Some will experience several different symptoms while some don’t experience any.
 Causes and symptoms of PMS include:

-Heavy Periods: Also called menorrhagia, heavy periods cause you to bleed more than usual.
-It is also normal that you can have a period of longer than the average of five to seven days.
+Heavy Periods: aka menorrhagia.
+It is also normal that you can have a period of longer than 5 to 7 days.
 This is usually because of hormonal imbalances.
 These hormones are progesterone and estrogen.
 Other identified causes include:

 Absent Periods: Absent Period is called amenorrhea.
-Primary amenorrhea is when you don’t get your first period by age 16.
-An issue may cause this with the pituitary gland, a delay in puberty.
 In addition, when you experience irregularity of your period after six months, the secondary amenorrhea occurs.
-Here are the common triggers of primary amenorrhea and secondary amenorrhea in a young teen include:
+Here are the common triggers of primary amenorrhea in a young teen include:

 Sometimes this is normal if you’ve just started a new type of birth control.
 It can also be a sign that you are pregnant.
 However, this is also a sign of pelvic inflammatory disease (PID).
 This is the result of sexually transmitted bacteria from infections like chlamydia and gonorrhea.
 It spreads to reproductive organs like your uterus, fallopian tubes,and ovaries.
 Spotting in between periods can also be a sign of cervical cancer.
 Cervical cancer causes watery and bloody vaginal discharge that might have a bad odor.
 It can also cause pelvic pain and pain during intercourse.